vasveena/amazon-emr-ttt-workshop/docs/day1/spark/exercise.md

 ```

-You can also obtain the value from EMR Web Console -> EMR-Spark-Hive-Presto -> Summary tab -> Master public DNS.
+You can also obtain the value from [EMR Web Console](https://us-east-1.console.aws.amazon.com/elasticmapreduce/home?region=us-east-1#)
+(Right click -> Open Link in New Tab) -> EMR-Spark-Hive-Presto -> Summary tab -> Master public DNS.

 Once you obtain leader node DNS using one of the two above methods, replace leaderNodePublicDNS in the below command with your leader node public DNS.